Category - Taxes

 Report from CBPP on taxing below-poverty-line families

-Thursday, March 29, 2007 by Jonathan Teller-Elsberg
+Thursday, March 29, 2007

-Categories: Fiscal Policy, News, Politics, Taxes
+Categories: News, Fiscal Policy, Politics, Taxes

 This just came out a couple days ago.
 It even crossed the desk of Rush Limbaugh, who used it as an opportunity to recommend increasing taxes on those below the poverty line.
 Rush, egalitarian that he is, feels it is unfair for people with low-incomes to avoid sharing equally in the funding of the state.
 Har!